YumpDigital/concrete5-auth0/README.md

 This is not fully complete and could use more testing and other improvements, but appears to work OK so far.
 Contributions welcome via the normal Github pull request system.

+### Known issues

+The main known issue at the moment is that (sometimes?) when a user first logs in and is added to concrete5, they do not receive the permissions of their group until logging out and logging back in.
+There might be some code to be added later that can flush the permissions somehow.

+### Contact

 Contact @SimoEast on Twitter

+### Licence

-This code (excluding the 'vendor' folder) is copyright and published for research purposes only until released under an Open Source licence.
+This code (excluding the 'vendor' folder) is copyright and published for research purposes only until a future release under an Open Source licence.